 - Some studies on these medications have involved survivors of breast cancer, including those taking anti-estrogens such as tamoxifen.
 The results might not apply to all women.

 - Trial results on hot flushes have to be interpreted cautiously as the so-called placebo effect can be higher than 50% and may persist for more than three months.

 - The long-term safety of non-prescription remedies including black cohosh, soy isoflavones and red clover is unknown, particularly for women diagnosed with hormone-dependent cancers.
 Overall, studies have shown either no benefit or minimal benefit for these products in treating hot flushes2.
 (Please refer to AMS Information Sheet Complementary and Herbal Therapies for Hot Flushes).

 - Other than hormonal preparations, only clonidine has been TGA approved for treatment of flushes.

 Many women will benefit from lifestyle changes, stopping smoking, improving diet and regular exercise.
 These do not necessarily reduce symptoms but improve overall wellbeing and can make symptoms easier to tolerate.
-(Please refer to AMS Information Sheet Lifestyle advice for healthy ageing).
+(Please refer to AMS Information Sheet Lifestyle and behavioural modifications for menopausal symptoms).
 Dressing in layers, avoiding spicy food and avoiding excess alcohol and caffeine may also assist.

 “Alternative” or Herbal Therapies